ItsRune/opencloud.js/README.md

 ```

 ### GetAsync <a name = "ds-getasync"></a>
 Once you've gotten the datastore, you can then increment / set / get async to it.
-All requests to the api are asynchronous, make sure you handle their `Promise`s appropriately.
+All requests to the api are asynchronous, make sure you handle their Promise's appropriately.

 ```js
 DataStore.GetAsync("my-datastore-key").then((myCoins) => {